hashgraph/hedera-transaction-tool/back-end/README.md

 If you are having issues getting your local development environment set up consider the following:
    - Delete the `node_modules` folder in the `frontend` or `backend` or both directories.
 Reinstall `node_modules`  with `pnpm install`
    - Delete the `pgdata` folder found in the `backend` directory.
 Run `docker compose --build`
-   - Make sure you are connected to your local development backend to observe the pushed changes and not your staging backend :D
+   - Verify you are connected to your local development backend to observe the deployed changes and not your staging backend :D